The Cost of Discipleship. AG Adult Sunday School Manual.

 The unnamed person in Luke’s narrative correctly identified the best possible path in life-to follow Jesus without wavering (Luke 9:57).
 Jesus’ answer may offer a clue to the ambitions that brought the would –be disciple to such a declaration.
 Jesus specifically alluded to the material comforts of life by way of the shelter enjoyed by foxes and birds.

-His use of such humble illustrations could serve as a contrast to grandiose expectations of the person offering to follow Him (verse 58).
 If the road on which this encounter occurred was the road out of Samaria, as Suggested by verses 51-56, Jesus had just been rejected by a Samaritan village.
 Perhaps this person was contrasting his or her own perceived dedication to the Lord with that of people who had turned Him and His disciples away.

 Whatever the circumstances, Jesus’ answer redirected the attention from the material to the spiritual.
-By implication, although following Jesus offered no guarantee of physical shelter, it offered immeasurable spiritual benefits borne out by the balance of Luke’s
+By implication, although following Jesus offered no guarantee of physical shelter, it offered immeasurable spiritual benefits borne out by the balance of Luke’s narrative about Jesus’ life and mission.

 The person’s response is not recorded.
 Perhaps Jesus’ answer did not bring discouragement, but reshaped the individual behind that anonymous voice.
 These verses call each of us to examine our own hearts and discern whether we have Jesus’ values in view when we promise our devotion and service to Him.